 Follow this Page for updates

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Caralluma Fimbriata has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects caralluma fimbriata has on your body, and how strong these effects are.

 |Grade||Level of Evidence|